Required Action for 2026 Open Enrollment

 • Medicare

-Electing or Re-Electing an FSA/HSA
+Electing or Re-Electing a Tax Savings Account

 Flexible Spending Account (FSA), Dependent Care FSA (DCFSA), Limited Purpose FSA (LPFSA), and Health Savings Account (HSA) elections do not roll over.
-If you wish to make contributions to a tax savings account for the 2024 plan year, you must do the following:
+If you wish to make contributions to a tax savings account for the 2026 plan year, you must do the following:

 • Login to BenXcel during Open Enrollment (Oct.
-6 - Oct.
-20)
+3 - Oct.
+22)

-• Maximums for 2024
+• Maximums for 2026

-• FSA: $3,050 -- Rollover from 2023 to 2024: $610
+• FSA: $3,300 -- Rollover from 2025 to 2026: $660

-• DCFSA: $5,000 per household
+• DCFSA: $7,500 per household

 Employees enrolled in the High Deductible Health Plan (HDHP), may be eligible for an HSA.
 In order to be eligible for an HSA, employees must answer additional eligibility questions.
+This is an annual requirement set by the I.R.S.

 Other Important BenXcel Open Enrollment Information